 - Are motivated and able to develop an authentic-to-self approach to creating or avoiding those outcomes.

 Focusing On and Creating Outcomes

 Leaders place greater emphasis on the producing the expected outcomes than on addressing the perceptions of the outcomes that shape perception.

 Leaders identify, acknowledge and resolve problems that exist, acknowledge risks, and implements risk mitigation strategies to minimize negative outcomes.

 Leaders develop and communicate a clear idea of the destination in terms of growth, a response to changing business requirements and providing greater value, persuading others to come along and take appropriate actions.

 Leaders are comfortable making use of their authority, utilizing their right to give orders, make final decisions, and ensure the compliance of their employees, while maintaining positive relationships.

 Rising to the Challenge

-Leaders are self-aware and able to push past fears, limitations, taking advantage of opportunities to grow, improve leadership approach and provide greater value to those they lead and serve.
+Leaders are self-aware and are motivated and able to move past self-interest, limitations, taking advantage of opportunities to grow, improve leadership approach and provide greater value to those they lead and serve.